Arnold-Kakas/susR/README.md

 ```

 For more details on additional functions, usage examples, and how to
-retrieve the actual data, check out the package documentation and
+retrieve the actual data, check out the package documentation and [view
-vignettes once susR is installed.
+the vignette](./doc/getting_started.html).

 For bugs or feature requests, please open an issue on the GitHub repo.